fefe982/DeMangleVC/mangling_schema.md

 ## `QualifiedName`

 C++ has namespaces and classes.
-The names are always "qualified".
+The names are always “qualified”.
 In the mangled symbol, it includes a `BaseName` and a `NameQualifier`, which a possible empty list of `ClassNamespaceName`s.
 The list of `ClassNamespaceName`s, even if it is empty, ends with a `@`.
 The order of `ClassNamespaceName` is in reverse to what they do in a C++ qualified-id: inner first scope comes first.

 For example: